EliasPrescott/aspen-walkers/editions/2025-august/journal.typ

     - Article on a new/old technology and how you have used or would like to use it.
     - Review of a scholarly paper, conference talk, book, podcast episode, or some other form of media that is relevant to the life or work of an IT professional.
     - Spotlight on interesting technologies or projects.

+    Visit our #underline[#link("https://github.com/EliasPrescott/aspen-walkers")[GitHub repo]] to find more information and start contributing!
   ],
 )